bensivo/mapo/tests/manual-tests.md

     G: I have a edge
     W: I select the edge and press "Delete"
     T: the edge is deleted

+Delete edge (d):
+    G: I have a edge
+    W: I select the edge and press "d"
+    T: the edge is deleted
 ```

 ## Pan